-Most listings are in the $10's per square foot per year.
-The Myrtle Beach submarket is experiencing a decline in rates.
-In the last 3 months, the median rate decreased $19 per sqft per year.
-That's a 54% decline in rent.
+Most listings are in the $20's per square foot per year.
+The Myrtle Beach region is seeing a decline in rates.
+In the last 3 months, the median rate fell $5 per sqft per year.
+That's a 18% decline in rent.

-In the last 90 days, 5 listings have come on the market, which means leases are probably going fast.
+In the last 90 days, 8 listings have been listed, which means office spaces might be leasing quickly.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+About 13% of the available leases in the Myrtle Beach are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,750 sqft.
-Most properties in this area are close to 2 stories.
-Most buildings in this area were built in 1996 and are Class A.
+Even though the median size is 6,430 sqft, there are still 0 listings below 2,000 sqft.
+Most buildings in this area are close to 2 floors.
+Most buildings in this region were built in 1996 and are Class A.